 And we'll dance among the ruins

-We will see with our own ey
+We will see with our own eyes

 Out of these ashes, beauty will rise